Haiyang-Sun/JITProf/README.md

 }
 ```

-This is very JIT-unfriendly, as the first half of iterations create a non-contiguous array.
+The first half of iterations create a non-contiguous array.
 In order to save memory, JIT-engine will use a hash-table-like representation to store the array
 in memory instead of a contiguous memory space (like in C/C++).
-As a result, accessing the array is very expensive.
+Consequently, accessing ```array``` is quite slow.

-A more efficient and JIT-friendly version is to initialize the array elements from a lower index to a higher index:
+A more efficient and JIT-friendly code should initialize the array elements in asending order:

 ```javascript
 var array = [];